alexraileanu/automation-shenanigans/README.md

 caveat(s):

 * the first time it runs, the hosts file should have the port 22 for ssh (the default ssh port) but since the port is changed in the sshd_config file, the next times you gotta use the port from the config file (only way I could find to handle port changes in ssh)

+### ELK

+The way I integrated ELK with this service is like so:

+- Filebeat on the echo server reading from serveral log files and shipping to a Redis server
+- Logstash reads from that Redis server, applies the filters in the `logstash.conf` file and inserts the data into ElasticSearch
+- Kibana is used then for displaying metrics et al